-The professional engaged to undertake the LCA and the DWM system design has a responsibility to prepare a site-specific DWM design and supporting documentation that demonstrates that the requirements of the SEPP will be achievable.
+The professional engaged to undertake the LCA and the DWM system design has a responsibility to prepare a site-specific DWM design and supporting documentation that demonstrates that the requirements of the SEPP will be met.
+In addition, the achievable.
 The LCA must include sufficient information regarding treatment performance (effluent standard) and land application area (sizing and layout) to allow for an appropriate DWM system design to be provided with an application.